 Project activities and outputs

 - A Policy Review which builds upon an extensive review of European and international policies.

 - A Literature Review based on issues identified in past Agency projects and European and international research literature on inclusive school leadership.

-- Building on those two reviews, a Country Survey has been sent out to all Agency member countries (September 2018).
+- Building on those two reviews, a Country Survey was sent out to all Agency member countries (September 2018).